NEFSC/READ-SSB-Lee-metadata/veslog.md

 # Sample Code

 If you need to extract many years of VESLOG data, do it in a loop.
-*  Here is a bit of [sample code](https://github.com/NEFSC/READ-SSB-Lee-project-template/blob/main/R_code/data_extraction_processing/extraction/r_oracle_connection.R) in R
+*  Here is a bit of sample code in [R](https://github.com/NEFSC/READ-SSB-Lee-project-template/blob/main/R_code/data_extraction_processing/extraction/r_oracle_connection.R) and in [stata](https://github.com/NEFSC/READ-SSB-Lee-project-template/blob/main/stata_code/data_extraction_processing/extraction/extract_from_sole.do)

 # Sample Projects